-The combination of red lentils and marinara is down right comforting to me, it literally soothes my soul!
+The combination of red lentils and marinara is down right comforting, it literally soothes my soul!
 Mix in some veggies and it’s a healthy delicious soup.

 This is one of my all time favorite soups and a staples I make quite often.
 Many years ago my cousin made me a soup very similar to this one, it was so good I had to recreate.
-It is the perfect winter soup, it’s filling and satisfying all by itself or enjoy a cup of it with a yummy grilled cheese sandwich.
+It is the perfect winter soup.
+It’s filling and satisfying all by itself or it with a yummy grilled cheese sandwich.

 It goes great with a dry white wine like a Sauvignon Blanc or a light red like a Pinot Noir.